ninakali/ninakali.github.io/notes/win2apri/index.md

 ### Lose the battle, win the war: re-linking

+Originally, I entertained the idea of unlinking the drivers from the WIN100.BIN/OVL files and reusing them, but rejected it.
+Not only is it difficult to do, but it is also useless, because the Windows 1 video driver would not display the fonts on the screen under Windows 2.

-I decided to abandon the video driver writing when I discovered that video drivers from Windows 1 work correctly in Windows 2 _if the system has a font from Windows 1, too_.
-This means if I could somehow extract a video driver from the WIN100.BIN/OVL, I would not need to reverse-engineer it to patch in the font support; it could work out of the box.
+But when I hit the roadblock with writing the driver from scratch, I got an idea: what if I use a driver from Windows 1 _with fonts from Windows 1_?
+Apparently, this trick works!
+And so, I decided to abandon the video driver writing if I could somehow extract a video driver from the WIN100.BIN/OVL, because I would not need to reverse-engineer it to patch in the font support; it could work out of the box.
 But how?

 The driver files in WIN100 are not "simply concatenated together": some parts from DISPLAY.DRV ends up in WIN100.BIN, and some in WIN100.OVL.
 Looking closely at those parts, I realised that the part in WIN100.OVL is identical to the Hercules driver.
-This gave me an idea: I can get a Hercules video driver; then I could extract CODE and DATA segments along with the Entry Table from the WIN100.BIN, and patch them into the Hercules driver.
+This gave me an idea: I could get a Hercules video driver; then I could extract CODE and DATA segments along with the Entry Table from the WIN100.BIN, and patch them into the Hercules driver.
 Unfortunately, not a single NE file format tool supported this use-case.
 I ended up writing [my own tool NExus-relink](https://git.sr.ht/~nkali/nexus-relink) to assist in this process; the tool is still incomplete, but it gave me enough leverage to finish the job manually.

 For the video driver, I used a "combine" tool I made for NExus, and then manually patched in the offsets and lengths in the NE header (one for the entry table, two for the segments).
 Incredibly, this was enough to make Windows 2 happy about the display: